 “For years now I have heard the word “wait.”
 It rings in the ear of every Negro with a piercing familiarity.
 This “wait” has almost always meant “never.”
 It has been a tranquilizing thalidomide, relieving the emotional stress for a moment, only to give birth to an ill-formed infant of frustration.
 We must come to see with the distinguished jurist of yesterday that “justice too long delayed is justice denied.”

 Leaving 700,000 mostly Black and Brown residents without a vote in Congress is racism.
 We must prioritize D.C. statehood and change the rules in the Senate to realize a democracy that represents Black and Brown people, not one intentionally designed to leave people of color out.

-The Senate does not represent the diversity of our country and holds back popular legislation.
-Throughout American history, there have only been 11 Black senators and the filibuster enables a minority of senators to block progress on popular legislation.
+The Senate does not represent the diversity of our country – throughout all of American history, there have only been 11 Black senators – and the filibuster enables a minority of senators to block progress on popular legislation.
 On top of that, Senate representation is already skewed, with disproportionate power resting in the hands of senators representing states with predominantly white populations.
 D.C. statehood won’t fix everything, but it’s a crucial step toward mending our broken Senate.

-Without a voting seat at the congressional table to negotiate coronavirus relief packages, D.C.’s residents were shorted millions in life-saving aid from the federal government.
-Instead of grouping D.C. with other states in the first COVID relief package passed in March 2020, the District was categorized as a U.S. territory in the CARES Act and received less than half of the minimum $1.25 billion that other states received, including states like Wyoming and Vermont, which have smaller populations.
+Without a voting representative in Congress to negotiate coronavirus relief packages, D.C.’s residents were shorted millions in life-saving aid from the federal government.
+Instead of grouping D.C. with other states in the COVID relief package passed in March 2020, the District was categorized as a U.S. territory in the CARES Act and received less than half of the minimum $1.25 billion that other states received, including states like Wyoming and Vermont, which have smaller populations.
 For a year, D.C. missed out on $750 million that could have helped our residents survive this pandemic.
 Unless D.C. statehood is achieved, the District of Columbia will continue to miss out on critical funding opportunities that have served as a lifeline for state and local governments during this pandemic.